Nokdef/NokdefWebsite/docs/Articles/Stylized-Puffy-Clouds-Shader.md

 <figure markdown>
 ![Wrinkles](https://raw.githubusercontent.com/Nokdef/NokdefWebsite/main/docs/StylizedPuffyClouds-4.png){ width="700" }
 <figcaption> Wrinkles highligted.</figcaption> </figure>
+The rule of thumb is that the brighter our noise, the more our clouds will "puff out", and the darker the noise, the less.

+**This means that white pixels will have most influence over our vertex data, and black pixels will have the least.**
 ### Let's make the layer function
 To avoid writing the same code on Amplify 4 times, let's make a shader function, I'll call mine Clouds Layer;